bassauer-storms-media/wf-request-mapper/README.md

 RewriteRule . index.php [L]
 ```

-**Nginx rewrites requests to the index.php by default - not extra rules needed.**
+**Nginx rewrites requests to the index.php by default - no extra rules needed.**

+## Requirements

+  - PHP8+ (because the lib makes use of named arguments and array unpacking)

 ## Simple usage Example